quicwg/datagram/draft-ietf-quic-datagram.md

 # Transport Parameter

-Support for receiving the DATAGRAM frame types is advertised by means of a QUIC Transport Parameter (name=max_datagram_frame_size, value=0x0020).
+Support for receiving the DATAGRAM frame types is advertised by means of a QUIC Transport Parameter (name=max_datagram_payload_size, value=0x0020).
-The max_datagram_frame_size transport parameter is an integer value (represented as a variable-length integer) that represents the maximum size of a DATAGRAM frame (including the frame type, length, and payload) the endpoint is willing to receive, in bytes.
+The max_datagram_payload_size transport parameter is an integer value (represented as a variable-length integer) that represents the maximum length of a DATAGRAM frame payload the endpoint is willing to receive, in bytes.
 An endpoint that includes this parameter supports the DATAGRAM frame types and is willing to receive such frames on this connection.
-Endpoints MUST NOT send DATAGRAM frames until they have sent and received the max_datagram_frame_size transport parameter.
-Endpoints MUST NOT send DATAGRAM frames of size strictly larger than the value of max_datagram_frame_size the endpoint has received from its peer.
-An endpoint that receives a DATAGRAM frame when it has not sent the max_datagram_frame_size transport parameter MUST terminate the connection with error PROTOCOL_VIOLATION.
-An endpoint that receives a DATAGRAM frame that is strictly larger than the value it sent in its max_datagram_frame_size transport parameter MUST terminate the connection with error PROTOCOL_VIOLATION.
-Endpoints that wish to use DATAGRAM frames need to ensure they send a max_datagram_frame_size value sufficient to allow their peer to use them.
-It is RECOMMENDED to send the value 65536 in the max_datagram_frame_size transport parameter as that indicates to the peer that this endpoint will accept any DATAGRAM frame that fits inside a QUIC packet.
+Endpoints MUST NOT send DATAGRAM frames until they have received the max_datagram_payload_size transport parameter.
+Endpoints MUST NOT send DATAGRAM payloads of size strictly larger than the value of max_datagram_payload_size the endpoint has received from its peer.
+An endpoint that receives a DATAGRAM frame when it has not sent the max_datagram_payload_size transport parameter MUST terminate the connection with error PROTOCOL_VIOLATION.
+An endpoint that receives a DATAGRAM payload that is strictly larger than the value it sent in its max_datagram_payload_size transport parameter MUST terminate the connection with error PROTOCOL_VIOLATION.
+Endpoints that wish to use DATAGRAM frames need to ensure they send a max_datagram_payload_size value sufficient to allow their peer to use them.
+It is RECOMMENDED to send the value 65536 in the max_datagram_payload_size transport parameter as that indicates to the peer that this endpoint will accept any DATAGRAM frame that fits inside a QUIC packet.

+The max_datagram_payload_size transport parameter is a unidirectional limit and indication of support of DATAGRAM frames.
+It is allowable for a protocol to specify use of DATAGRAM frames in only a single direction.

-When clients use 0-RTT, they MAY store the value of the server's max_datagram_frame_size transport parameter.
+When clients use 0-RTT, they MAY store the value of the server's max_datagram_payload_size transport parameter.
 Doing so allows the client to send DATAGRAM frames in 0-RTT packets.
-When servers decide to accept 0-RTT data, they MUST send a max_datagram_frame_size transport parameter greater or equal to the value they sent to the client in the connection where they sent them the NewSessionTicket message.
-If a client stores the value of the max_datagram_frame_size transport parameter with their 0-RTT state, they MUST validate that the new value of the max_datagram_frame_size transport parameter sent by the server in the handshake is greater or equal to the stored value;
+When servers decide to accept 0-RTT data, they MUST send a max_datagram_payload_size transport parameter greater or equal to the value they sent to the client in the connection where they sent them the NewSessionTicket message.
+If a client stores the value of the max_datagram_payload_size transport parameter with their 0-RTT state, they MUST validate that the new value of the max_datagram_payload_size transport parameter sent by the server in the handshake is greater or equal to the stored value;
 if not, the client MUST terminate the connection with error PROTOCOL_VIOLATION.

-Application protocols that use datagrams MUST define how they react to the max_datagram_frame_size transport parameter being missing.
-If datagram support is integral to the application, the application protocol can fail the handshake if the max_datagram_frame_size transport parameter is not present.
+Application protocols that use datagrams MUST define how they react to the max_datagram_payload_size transport parameter being missing or only sent by one of the endpoints.
+If datagram support is integral to the application, the application protocol can fail the handshake if the max_datagram_payload_size transport parameter is not present.

 # Datagram Frame Type